Gameography

 Position: Project Lead

-This game design and programming work was ultimately used for the sequels X-Men Legends II: Rise of Apocalypse and Marvel Ultimate Alliance.
+Notes: This game was kind of my baby from the ground up, what a great opportunity.
+It took a bit of work to sight in on the couch coop multi-character combat and powers but it clearly worked out.
+My game design and programming work (including a few bugs!) was ultimately used for the sequels X-Men Legends II: Rise of Apocalypse and Marvel Ultimate Alliance.

 Platform: PC